 Pelosi Statement on World AIDS Day

-Washington, D.C. – Democratic Leader Nancy Pelosi released the following statement today in recognition of World AIDS Day, which falls on Saturday:
+Washington, D.C. – Democratic Leader Nancy Pelosi released the following statement in commemoration of World AIDS Day:

 “World AIDS Day is a time to honor the memories of those we’ve lost to HIV/AIDS, to remember the progress we’ve made in our fight against this disease and to rededicate ourselves to ending this pandemic once and for all.
 In the United States and around the world, we must continue to act with the urgency, compassion and determination that this fight demands.